julienmuchinya/SWE-3313-fall-2025-team-11/implementation/README.md

 - Art pieces shared between users, if one logs out and another logs in items remain in cart.
 - Receipt total calculated incorrectly
 - Changing shipping method does not visually change checkout total
+- Buying an item does not remove it from the inventory